netdata/netdata/health/notifications/custom/README.md

 You need to have terminal access to the Agent you wish to configure.

-## Configure Netdata to send alerts to a custom endpoint
+## Configure Netdata to send alert notifications to a custom endpoint

 > ### Info
 >